You Are Here: Home › How to Play Table Tennis › Advanced Serve

 Throw the ball upwards, as near vertically as possible, so that it rises at least 60cm (24 inches) after leaving your hand.

 NB.
-You must ensure that your free arm and your body do not disguise the point of contact of the ball on the racket.
+You must ensure that your free arm and your body do not hide the ball at any time.

 Allow the ball to drop and then strike the ball using a fast, loose wrist action so that you impart maximum spin onto the ball.